 To make your LLC official, you’ll need to file articles of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Colorado.
 The articles of organization includes information about your LLC, such as its address, owners, registered agent information, and management structure.

-To file articles of organization in Colorado, go to the website of the secretary of state and fill out the form.
 The fee is $50 and you should receive confirmation immediately if you file online.
 If you file by mail it will take 7 to 10 business days.

 Step 5: Create an Operating Agreement

 An operating agreement is not required in Colorado but is highly recommended.
 It is not filed with the state, but instead kept in your LLC’s records and used to resolve disputes, even in court.